-The Orders tab in the Script Builder now allows you to attribute online purchases to your contacts who have clicked through from your email campaign to the web site.
+The Orders tab in the Script Builder enables you to attribute online purchases to your contacts who have clicked through from your email campaign to the website.
 The purchases passed to the web tracking script here will be stored in the Product/Revenue database.

-- Page URL – this URL should be that of your “Success” page that is displayed when the payment has been completed and all details of the order have been finalized.
+- Page URL – This URL should be of your 'Success' page that is displayed when the payment has been completed and all details of the order have been finalized.

 The elements of the JSON-formatted data structure are defined as follows:

-- coupon_code – an alphanumeric sequence of characters.
-Use this attribute only if you are using Maropost Marketing Cloud’s Coupon Bank feature.
+- coupon_code – An alphanumeric sequence of characters.
+Use this attribute only if you are using Maropost for Marketing's Coupon Bank feature.
 The value of this attribute is the coupon code that was distributed from the Coupon Bank.
-When provided, Maropost Marketing Cloud will look in the appropriate Coupon Bank for this coupon code and then update its status to “redeemed” which you’ll then see in the Coupon Bank reports.
+When provided, Maropost for Marketing will look in the appropriate Coupon Bank for this coupon code and then update its status to 'Redeemed' which you’ll then see in the Coupon Bank reports.
 If you provide any other type of coupon code in this payload — including any that do not exist in your coupon banks, then it will be ignored.

 - order_items (required) – The order_items array allows you to pass in multiple line items that constitute the entire order.

-- price (required) – a float value.
-Is the extended cost (not the unit cost) of the order line item
+- price (required) – A float value.
+Refers to the extended cost (not the unit cost) of the order line item.

-- quantity (required) – an integer value.
-Is the quantity purchased of this particular product.
+- quantity (required) – An integer value.
+Refers to the quantity purchased of this particular product.

-- description (required) – a short description of the product.
-The description is displayed when selecting any product-related segmentation rule.
+- description (required) – A short description of the product.
+Refers to the description is displayed when selecting any product-related segmentation rule.

 - adcode (optional) – An optional identifier for the item purchased.